 “They’re made of jumbo-weight spandex; the material swimwear is made from,” he explained.
 “But I use the inside of the fabric, the dull side, as the garment’s top.”

 They’re a simple, uncomplicated design.
 I try not to make my designs too complex, visually.
 Simpler is more effective.

-But Gates McFadden and Marina Sirtis remained in tight jumpsuits and faced ongoing pressure to maintain their ideal weights without variation as a result.
-Though the twenty-fourth century was supposedly one of equality between the sexes, on the television stage of the twentieth century women were held to a different standard from men.
-To be fair, this double standard was not just in place on The Next Generation but exists on virtually all television series.
+Gates McFadden and Marina Sirtis remained in tight jumpsuits and faced ongoing pressure to maintain their ideal weights without variation as a result.
+The twenty-fourth century may have been one of equality between the sexes; on the television stage of the twentieth century, women were still held to a different standard from men.

 Text adapted from Garfield and Judith Reeves-Stevens, Star Trek: The Next Generation — The Continuing Mission (1998) and “Star Trek II Costumes,” Star Trek: The Magazine 3, 05 (September 2002)